miroslavpejic85/mirotalk/public/js/schema.md

 toggleScreenSharing() - container toggle mention i opted not to use local variables as fn arguments because it's already polluted global space more consistent way to log error, that just console.log?

+when unpin i need to resize Camera el w/h in px?